In this series of blogs Len Woodward explains and describes how he became an aHUS advocate and where the journey has been taking him to this day.

 NICE: aHUSUK’s Experience – courtesy of Find A Cure UK

-The Reluctant Advocate: Series (Click Title links below)
+The Reluctant Advocate: 1st Eight in the Series (Click Title links below)

 A change in gear Part 1